walterhiggins/WMPJS/book-outline.md

 ### Modules as Objects
 You may be wondering why we call the *roll()* function the way we do: `dice.roll()`.
 When we *require* a module, what we get back is an *Object*.
 An object remember is a special type of variable that can hold more than one value in what are called properties.
 So `require('dice')` actually returns an object -- the `exports` object that we used inside the module itself to make public the *roll()* function.
 When you call a function that's attached to an object you have to call it by putting the object name in front, then a full-stop, then the function name.
 So we say `console.log()` because `console` is an object, and `log()` is a function attached to the object.
 Similarly we say `dice.roll()` because `dice` is an object and `roll()` is the function attached to it.
 This can take a little getting used to but becomes second nature over time.

+### Achievement Unlocked!
 ![](@@nextAchievement)

 Major Kudos!
-You've create created your first JavaScript module, loaded it and used it!
+You've created created your first JavaScript module, loaded it and used it!
 You've taken your second giant step to creating reusable code.

 ### Digging Deeper
 Let's look at the code we've just added to Minecraft.
 The code is reprinted below...

 @@listing dice_v1.js Rolling Dice

 A JavaScript module is a file with one or more related functions.
-In the above file we have one single function called roll.
+In Listing @@listref{dice_v1.js} we have one single function called roll.
 We let others use functions by exporting them.
 We'll dive deeper into the exports object and modules in later chapters.
 For now let's look at the function body itself (lines 2 through 5).

 1. The first statement of the function, `var result = Math.random();` declares a new variable called 'result' and assigns a random number to it.
 Remember: Math.random() will return a random number between 0 and 1.
 2. The next statement `result = result * 6` takes the number and multiplies it by 6.
 The `*` symbol is used in JavaScript to multiply numbers.